alihashmiii/UNET-segmentation-PythonMXNET/README.md

 # Blob Segmentation with U-Net

-To do:
-- implement the network in the Wolfram Language
-- better hyperparameters

 @author: Ali Hashmi

 @note: The python script uses MXNET (a modern opensource deep learning framework) to implement U-net: https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net